 Our world also has foundational concepts.
 The Primeval Concept, with the foundational concepts that constitute it and the First Partitioner inferred from one of them, may be useful for the understanding of any world whatsoever, but to understand our world we have to build another level of foundational concepts upon it.
-These will be the foundational concepts of the second metaphysic.
-When I say "our world" I mean primarily the sphere of reality, but not only that.
+These will be the foundational concepts of the Second Metaphysic.
+When I say ‟our world” I mean primarily the sphere of reality, but not only that.
 Thought and language are also worlds in which we all live.
-The sphere of reality is also closely linked with both of them, in particular the sphere of thought.
-After all, the foundational concepts of the first metaphysic do not include colours or sounds or space or time.
+The sphere of reality is also closely linked with both of them, in particular with the sphere of thought.
+After all, the foundational concepts of the First Metaphysic do not include colours or sounds or space or time.
 The foundational concepts of our world will not express these concepts in their raw form, but will give them a generalized form.
-We know our world through cognitive functions (senses, intellect, and others), and each of them transmits its data by function-concepts (senses – by colours, sounds etc.; intellect –the rules of logic, etc.).
-Admittedly, scientific research teaches us that reality is constructed by elements that are not captured by these concepts (quarks, elementary particles), but any knowledge of reality, including these elements, will always start from the data received in these function-concepts.
+We know our world through cognitive functions (senses, intellect, and others), and each of them transmits its data by function-concepts (the senses do so by colours, sounds, etc.; the intellect by the rules of logic, etc.).
+Admittedly, scientific research teaches us that reality is constructed of elements that are not captured by these concepts (quarks, elementary particles), but any knowledge of reality, including of these elements, will always start from the data received by these function-concepts.
 The general concept of function-concept is therefore a foundational concept of our world.

-These concepts work in our minds as a result of a decision of the subject.
+These concepts work in our minds as the result of a decision by the subject.
 Once again, this term does not denote a voluntary or even conscious act, but only the fact that the subject could use other concepts and partition the world in a different way.
-This implies that all the boundaries of objects in our minds are all determined by decisions.
+This implies that all of the boundaries of objects in our minds are determined by decisions.
 Even the boundaries of the subject itself are determined by decision.
 How is it possible that a subject not yet existing as such performs an act of decision?
-The answer is that it does exist even before it had its boundaries, engulfed in a larger whole, but is not yet discriminated there in the identity it will acquire after the decision.
-Indeed, sometimes we ascribe an action to a larger object only because we don't know which of its parts performed it.
-And only after we have attained a better discrimination of its parts can we point at the exact identity of the performer.
+The answer is that it does exist even before it has its boundaries, engulfed in a larger whole, but is not yet discriminated there in the identity it will acquire after the decision.
+Indeed, sometimes we ascribe an action to a larger object only because we don’t know which of its parts performed it, and only after we have attained a better discrimination of its parts can we point at the exact identity of the performer.

-The list of the foundational concepts of the second metaphysic contains six items, which will also be presented at this stage without further explanation: (1) having a form being; (2, 3) content, pool or ontological sphere (the latter is actually a collection of pools and therefore does not constitute an independent foundational concept); (4) function-concept; (5, 6) decided or inherent.
+The list of the foundational concepts of the Second Metaphysic contains six items, which will also be presented at this stage without further explanation: (1) having a form being; (2, 3) content, pool or ontological sphere (the latter is actually a collection of pools and therefore does not constitute an independent foundational concept); (4) function-concept; (5, 6) decided or inherent.

-The general concept of the second metaphysic, which concentrates all of these together, will be named the Second Concept.
+The general concept of the Second Metaphysic, which concentrates all of these together, will be named the Second Concept.
 It is built as a union of the items within each article and an intersection of the articles themselves.
 Of course, this concept is assembled on the Primeval Concept, for the latter constitutes a general foundational concept of any world whatsoever, including our world.